GabrielRebel/vibe-coding-model-spec/templates/Session-Summary-Template.md

 - **Pattern Recognition**: Identify recurring issues and solutions
 - **Process Improvement**: Continuous refinement of development workflows
 - **Context Preservation**: Maintain project context across sessions

+---

+> If a major migration or folder move occurred, reference the Folder Move Checklist and document any unique issues or lessons learned.